 Your home can take on a very modern or rustic look with your metal siding.
 It all depends on the style and color you choose.
 Yes, metal siding comes in a full range of colors, not just grey or silver!

-The prices per square foot can vary greatly depending on whether you choose aluminum, steel, copper or one of the many other metal siding materials.
+The prices per square foot can vary greatly depending on whether you choose aluminum, steel, copper, or one of the many other metal siding materials.

 Brick Siding

 Brick is the siding that stands the test of time, and it’s possible to install on nearly any home.
 Very old houses may be built out of brick, but more modern homes are constructed with a wooden frame and a brick veneer wall is put up on the outside.
-This siding is extremely resilient, sustainable and designed to last.
+This siding is extremely resilient, sustainable, and designed to last.

 The main drawback is the lack of color options.
 There are few natural brick colors.
 You can opt to paint the brick, but not every color is very appealing when painted over brick, and people tend to go with this siding option because they like its natural look.